carbon-language/carbon-lang/lldb/tools/intel-features/README.txt

 commands.

-For each hardware feature, separate cli commands have been developed that are provided by wrappers (cli-wrapper-pt.cpp and cli-wrapper-mpxtable.cpp) residing in feature specific folders ("intel-pt" and "intel-mpx" respectively).
+For each hardware feature, separate cli commands have been developed that are provided by wrappers (e.g. cli-wrapper-mpxtable.cpp) residing in feature specific folders.

 For details regarding cli commands of each feature, please refer to these feature specific wrappers.